Yaszzzzz/home-credit-credit-risk-model-stability/README.md

 Usage
 Contributing
 License
+Important Links

-Overview
+1. Overview <a name="overview"></a>
-The project aims to develop a robust credit risk model using data provided by Home Credit.
+The project involves developing a robust credit risk model using data from Home Credit.
+Various machine learning models are trained and evaluated to predict loan defaults accurately.
-The dataset includes various financial and personal attributes of loan applicants, which are used to predict the likelihood of default.
-The model is evaluated based on its ability to predict loan defaults accurately.

-Project Structure
+2. Project Structure <a name="project-structure"></a>
+bash
+Copy code
 .
 ├── README.md               # Overview and setup instructions
 ├── requirements.txt        # List of dependencies